awsdocs/amazon-elasticache-docs/doc_source/redis/redis-cluster-resharding-online.md

 You can't do the following:
 + **Configure shards independently:**

-  + You can't specify the number of nodes in each shard independently\.
-  + You can't specify the keyspace for shards independently\.
+  You can't specify the keyspace for shards independently\.
 To do this, you must use the offline process\.

 Currently, the following limitations apply to ElastiCache for Redis online resharding and rebalancing:
 + These processes require Redis engine version 3\.2\.10 or newer\.
 For information on upgrading your engine version, see [Upgrading engine versions](VersionManagement.md)\.